101. Gross and net monthly income eligibility standards

 For California-specific rules applicable to food stamp allotments, deductions and income limits, see the most recent All County Letter detailing current “cost-of-living” (COLA) adjustments in the California program, usually published each year in August or September.

 The gross income limits in the chart below represent 130% of the Federal Poverty Guidelines.
-They are for October 2011-Sept.
-2012.
-ACIN I-62-11.
+They are for Nov.
+1, 2013- Sept.
+1 2014.
+ACIN I-52-13 (also setting out the limits for the month of Oct.
+2013).
 The net income limits represent 100% of the Federal Poverty Guidelines (loosely but incorrectly referred to as the “federal poverty level”) published each year in the Federal Register.

 |Household Size||Gross Monthly Income Limit||Net Monthly Income Limit|